phpdevcommunity/essential-framework/framework-doc/configuration.md

 In this section, you can specify custom environments as an array of environment names.
 Custom environments enable you to configure your application differently based on the environment it is running in.
 These custom environments can be utilized to adapt the framework to specific project requirements and scenarios.

-The `framework.php` file is a critical component of your Essential Framework configuration.
+The `framework.php` file is a critical component of your Michel Framework configuration.
 Customizing its settings allows you to tailor the framework's behavior to match the unique needs of your project.

-By understanding and effectively managing the `.env`, `parameters.php`, and `framework.php` configuration files, you gain fine-grained control over your Essential Framework application, making it versatile and adaptable to a variety of use cases and environments.
+By understanding and effectively managing the `.env`, `parameters.php`, and `framework.php` configuration files, you gain fine-grained control over your Michel Framework application, making it versatile and adaptable to a variety of use cases and environments.